andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 > Preceding Text
 > > Block Quote

+**Optional Practice:**
-> **Optional Practice:** Choose a favorite quote, write some commentary on it, and then insert the quote as a blockquote.
+Choose a favorite quote, write some commentary on it, and then insert the quote as a blockquote.
+{: .notice}

 ## Applications
 Here are some ways Markdown can be used: